qiskit-community/qiskit-alt/README.md

 `qiskit_alt` is an experimental package.

+## qiskit_alt

+This Python package uses a backend written in Julia to implement high performance features for standard Qiskit.
+This package is a proof of concept with little high-level code.

 The highlights thus far are in [benchmark code](./bench/), which is presented in the [demonstration benchmark notebook](./demos/qiskit_alt_demo.ipynb).